The future of Avonmore Primary School

 Is it not possible for the existing school to be refurbished instead?

-Why is it not being rebuilt as a 2-Form Entry school?
+Why is it not being rebuilt as a two-form entry school?

 Will the Department of Education be consulted?

-Yes, the scheme can only go ahead and the school rebuilt if the permission is given by the Department of Education.
-This is a separate application process to the one needed to gain planning permission and the council are also currently progressing this.
+Yes, the proposal to build the new school and homes can only go ahead if permission is given by the Department of Education.
+This is a separate application process to application for planning permission and the council are also currently working on this.

 Have the school been involved in the design process and do they support the redevelopment?